• Shop

 • Bottle sizes

 Champagne is offered in various bottle sizes.
-The size plays an important role in the ageing and maturing process of the...
+The size plays a significant role in the aging and maturation process of the...

 • Homo Bulla

 We are just a bubble that rises and bursts!
-It is the time of the Baroque, the time of vanitas paintings with skulls...
+It is the Baroque era, the time of vanitas paintings with skulls...

 • First (1st) fermentation